thekiefs/gvoice-sms-takeout-xml/README.md

 * For dual or multi-SIM users, SMS Backup & Restore does not support setting SIM identity through the "sub_id" value on Android 14.
 I asked Synctech about this, and they said it is an Android 14 issue that they have not been able to figure out how to work around.
 Just know that all of your texts will show up as being associated with your primary SIM.
 * When testing this, I had some issues with SMS Backup & Restore finding duplicates.
 I think this most likely occurred because I was manually editing some of the GVoice HTML outputs to create particular corner cases that didn't occur in my actual data set.
 When I asked, Synctech informed me they were checking for duplicates using the "date" element, followed by "m_id" (message ID), then "tr_id" (transaction ID).
 Most likely I inadvertantly created a message that had the same "date" value as another.
 It only occurred once in my actual data set, and it was an empty plain text MMS, so I didn't try to correct this issue.
   * If you encounter this issue and are losing data that you don't want to, the recommended fix is to create a "tr_id" element for MMS messages and assign a UUID to it.
 This would probably be pretty easy to implement and would give you a unique "tr_id" for every MMS message.
-* Videos are **still** not supported.
-To be honest, you can probably take the image or vcard processing that is currently in the script and use it for videos.
-I didn't have any videos in my data from GVoice, so I didn't really have a good way to test, and I just wasn't that motivated after I got this working well enough for my purposes.

 ## How to use:
 1. (Optional) Export all Google Contacts